DaveBackus/Data_Bootcamp_Book/py-fun1.md

 Lots of things in Python are referred to as **objects**: numbers, strings, variables, lists, and lots of other things.
 (Experts would say at this point:  an object is an "instance" of a "class."
 Ignore them.)  **Methods** are ready-to-go things we can do with them.
 The available methods depend on the object.
 A lot of Python is "object-oriented," which means we apply methods to objects to accomplish what you might think you need a function for.
 Trust us, the jargon is more difficult than just doing it.

-Suppose we have an object.
-How can we find the methods available to work with it?
-Consider, for example, the list `numberlist = [1, 5, -3]`.
+How can we find the methods available to work with a given object?
+Take, for example, the list `numberlist = [1, 5, -3]`.
 To find the list of available methods, we can use the IPython console and type:  `numberlist.[tab]`.
 This wonderful piece of technology is referred to as **tab completion**.
 The ingredients here are the object (here ``numberlist`), the period or dot, and the tab key.
 When you hit tab, that should pop up a window with a list of methods in alphabetical order.
 In the example, that starts like this:
 ```python
 numberlist.append
 numberlist.clear